ATS Betting Explained

 ATS in MLB

-It’s a unique sport that requires plenty of stat chasing, though, so make sure you’ve done your homework before starting.
+It’s a unique sport requiring plenty of stat chasing, so make sure you’ve done your homework before starting.

-We hope that our guide to what it means to bet against the spread gave you answers to the questions you have about ATS.
+We hope that our guide to what it means to bet against the spread gave you answers to your questions about ATS.
 It’s a nice change of pace from moneylines and other options and a great way of showing the underdog some love.
 It can be profitable, too, if the bookie allows it since it’s riskier than a straight moneyline or betting with the spread.

 Frequently Asked Questions